 Citations issued for parking violations identify the type of violation and the amount due.
 Students and employees who accumulate parking citations without making payment are subject to disciplinary action.
 Citations issued to unregistered vehicles belonging to immediate family members of a current or former employee or student are the responsibility of the current or former student or employee.

 All citations are valid and must be paid unless they have been adjusted through the RIT Parking Office and/or appeals process.
 Do not delay taking immediate action on a citation.
 Contact the Parking office immediately for clarification of a violation and the next steps to be taken.
 Citations not appealed within ten days of issuance will automatically transfer to a student account, and is deemed valid and payable.
 All rights to appeal a citation are null and void after 10 days.
 Constant violation of rules and regulations may result in any or all of the following:

 - Withholding of grades/transcripts,

 - Inability to obtain or purchase parking permits,

 - Booting/Towing/impounding of the vehicle,

 - Disciplinary action via Student Affairs or Human Resources.

-Payment methods accepted in the Parking Office for parking fines and permits are: Visa, MasterCard, Tiger Bucks, payroll deduction, check, cash, or money order.
+Payment methods accepted in the Parking Office for parking fines and permits are: Visa, MasterCard, Tiger Bucks, payroll deduction, check, or money order.
+No cash accepted.

 Below is a list of citations administered by Parking & Transportation Services.
 For more information regarding parking definitions and regulations, click here.